 It creeps up on you if you’re not completely ruthless—as I swear I will be from here on in, I really, really will.
 (Wait a minute—wasn’t that what I promised myself the last time I moved?
 It’s different this time–I MEAN it!)

 Do you have too much stuff in your life?
-Maybe the Pluto-Saturn transit can help you deal with it in a sound, realistic, practical way with an eye to the future.
+Maybe a Saturn transit can help you deal with it in a sound, realistic, practical way with an eye to the future.
 (It helps if you keep the ultimate Plutonian question in mind: “What if my kids/friends/mate had to deal with this when I’m gone.”)

 If you do it smartly, much of your junk can become someone else’s treasure in a garage/estate sale that earns you extra cash.
 Since I’m salesmanship impaired, I’ve chosen to handle my discards as tax write-offs for donations to nonprofit organizations.
 Art work and antiques that are too valuable to donate, friend Lynne is selling for me on Craig’s List for a split of the proceeds.